overturetool/overturetool.github.io/_netmeetings/Net-Meeting-100.md

 ## Status of VDMTools Development
 * Adopted RM#35 and RM#36 (set1 and seq bind)
 * Jenkins server at http://vdmtools.csce.kyushu-u.ac.jp/ci/ for Linux binary package

-still needs some fixes to make the source publicly open.
+* Work in progress: It is expected that the VDMTools sources will be publicly available by the end of the year

 ##  Status of the Overture Components

 #### ViennaTalk

-* adopted RM#35 and RM#36 (set1 and seq bind)
+* Adopted RM#35 and RM#36 (set1 and seq bind)
 * The Smalltalk Code generator translates all the executable subset of VDM-SL including type invariants, state invariants, pre/post conditions into executable Smalltalk codes.
   - quotes state invariants, pre/post conditions on functions/operations
 * The generated code can execute type-bound expressions such as ```forall y:nat1 & y = 1 or x = y or x mod y > 0``` by giving a finite set as an approximate enumeration of the type's values.